-All CONHCP Nursing Graduate Programs
+All CONHCP Graduate Programs

-- All College of Nursing and Health Care Professions graduate program candidates must hold a Bachelor of Science in Nursing (BSN) degree from a CCNE/NLNAC or ACEN accredited program. - 2.
-Graduate nursing students must have successfully completed Bachelor level courses in statistics, research (ACNP, ACNS, FNP, NEd, MPH, HCI and N-Ldr) and health assessment (ACNP, ACNS, FNP, NEd) with a grade of C or better.
+.
+All College of Nursing and Health Care Professions graduate program candidates must hold a Bachelor of Science in Nursing (BSN) degree from a CCNE/NLNAC or

+- ACEN accredited program reflecting a cumulative grade point average of 3.0 or above (on a 4.0 scale). - Graduate nursing students must have successfully completed Bachelor level courses in statistics, research (ACNP, ACNS, FNP, NEd, MPH, HCI and N-Ldr) and health assessment (ACNP, ACNS, FNP, and NEd), and pathophysiology (ACNP, ACNS, and FNP).
 Courses must be shown on official transcripts.
-Students may need to identify which courses contained the content and submit a course description for review. - Students must possess and maintain a current unencumbered, unrestricted license as a registered nurse in the: - State of residence where they are employed as an RN or - Canadian province (excluding Quebec) where they are employed as an RN.
-Complete the MSN Canadian Nurse Verification Form.
-Meet the International Student Application Procedures.
+Students may need to identify which courses contained the content and submit a course description for review. - Students must possess and maintain a current unencumbered, unrestricted license as a registered nurse in the: - State of residence where they are employed as an RN OR - Canadian province (excluding Quebec) where they are employed as an RN. - Complete the MSN Canadian Nurse Verification Form. - Meet the International Student Application Procedures.